Causes, Effects and Solutions to Mining Pollution

 Humans may also have to battle with problems like cancer, organ damage, and other severe conditions due to constant closeness to active mines.

-As we mentioned earlier, water pollution is one of the main banes of mining.
+As we mentioned earlier, mining is one of the banes of water pollution.
 Sometimes, the waste from these mines finds its way to our water bodies.
-While that may not be problematic when it’s in small quantities, we’ll certainly pollute our water bodies when it’s more frequent.
+And while this may not be problematic in small quantities, it can be dangerous when more frequent.

 Our vegetation also isn’t spared from mining pollution.
-Typical KYC mining pollution involves the expulsion of heavy metals, which very few plants can withstand.
+Typical KYC mining pollution involves expulsing heavy metals, which very few plants can withstand.
 So, this destroys both the soil and our vegetation.

 Amazing Solutions to Mining Pollution